crafted by My Chauffeur to showcase Oregon's unparalleled bounty, this

 wish to add stops, options or time.
 We may start at #1 or we may start at

 #12.
-Individual bridges, buildings, tunnels and viaduct details are available, onrequest (either before or during your tour), to be sent to your cell phone-Knowing
+Individual bridges, buildings, tunnels and viaduct details are available, onrequest (request before your tour), to be sent to your cell phone-Knowing

 Crown Point & Vista House Viewpoint - "Crown Point is an